-- a) The Group holds a 44% (2022: 35%) equity interest in KAMCO Investment Fund ("KIF") through its subsidiary KAMCO.
-The increase in ownership is mainly on account of redemption of units by other unit holders. - b) The Group holds a 36% (2022: 36%) equity interest in KAMCO Real Estate Yield Fund through its subsidiary KAMCO. - c) As at 31 December 2022, the Group owned 34% of Manafae Holding Company ("Manafae") and 30% of N.S.
-88 W.L.L ("NS88") through its subsidiary KAMCO.
-During the year, the Group acquired an additional 20% stake in Manafae, following which Manafae became a subsidiary of the Group.
-Since Manafae also owns 47% in NS88 therefore NS88 also became a subsidiary of the Group following the additional acquisition of ownership in Manafae by the Group.
-Accordingly, both Manafae and NS88 have been consolidated in these consolidated financial statements as of 31 December 2023.
-Refer note 31 for details. - e) The Bank directly owns 37% and indirectly owns 10% through its subsidiary KAMCO (2022: directly 37% and indirectly 11% through KAMCO), in North Africa Holding Company (NAHC), a closed company incorporated in the State of Kuwait in 2006. - f) United Capital Transport Company K.S.C.C.
+- a) The Group holds a 44% (2023: 44%) equity interest in KAMCO Investment Fund ("KIF") through its subsidiary KAMCO. - b) The Group holds a 36% (2023: 36%) equity interest in KAMCO Real Estate Yield Fund through its subsidiary KAMCO. - c) The Bank directly owns 37% and indirectly owns 10% through its subsidiary KAMCO (2023: directly 37% and indirectly 10% through KAMCO), in North Africa Holding Company (NAHC), a closed company incorporated in the State of Kuwait in 2006. - d) United Capital Transport Company K.S.C.C.
 (UniCap) was incorporated in State of Kuwait in 2011.
-The Group owns a 40% (2022: 40%) equity interest through its subsidiary KAMCO.
+The Group owns a 40% (2023: 40%) equity interest through its subsidiary KAMCO.
 UniCap is a dedicated leasing solutions provider to governments, international oil companies and varied construction, mining and industrial services businesses.

-The Group has no share of any contingent liabilities or capital commitments as at 31 December 2023 and 2022 on behalf of its associates.
+The Group has no share of any contingent liabilities or capital commitments as at 31 December 2024 and 2023 on behalf of its associates.

-The Group's recoverable amount of investments in associates was in excess of their carrying values and accordingly, no impairment was recognised during the year ended 31 December 2023 (2022: same).
+The Group's recoverable amount of investments in associates was in excess of their carrying values and accordingly, no impairment was recognised during the year ended 31 December 2024 (2023: same).